5 solutions to get a business loan without collateral

 Scoring well on these elements can help a business obtain better loan terms.

 Without tangible collateral, you will generally be required to sign a personal guarantee to obtain a working capital loan.
 In addition, depending on the analysis of your financial situation, a security may also be required.

 2. Market expansion loans

 A market expansion loan is similar to a working capital loan.
-It can be obtained without collateral and is intended for businesses needing capital to grow.
+Businesses with proven cash flow and strong finances can often obtain one without collateral.
+It is intended for businesses needing capital to grow.
 Projects can include expanding your market, launching a new product or opening a new location.

 3. Technology financing